ghoomfrog/universe/computer science/compressed chunk image format.md

 ## Chunks

-Chunks are sequenced in groups of three preceded by a padding bit and three 3-bit tags that specify the type of their respective chunks in the group:
+Chunks are sequenced in groups of two preceded by two padding bits and two 3-bit tags that specify the type of their respective chunks in the group:

 Chunk Type       |Tag|Description
 -----------------|---|-----------